Mercury Records: Mercury Tokyo (formerly Mercury Music Entertainment, Nippon Phonogram and Kitty MME)

 The Mercury label was first launched in Japan in 1952, by Taihei Onkyo.
 The company's name was later changed to Nippon Mercury in 1953, however, the Mercury label started to be handled by King Records in 1957, and later by Nippon Victor.

 It was relaunched in 1970 by Nippon Victor and Matsushita Corporation, as Nippon Phonogram.
 It operated several Phonogram labels in Japan.
 In 1993, it became a division of PolyGram K.K. (now Universal Music Japan).
 In 1995, it was relaunched as Mercury Music Entertainment.
 It later merged with Kitty Records in 2000 and became Kitty MME.
 Half of it was merged into the Universal J label in 2002, the other half became known as Universal Sigma in 2004.
 Its artist roster included Seiko Matsuda, Yūji Oda, Delta, ZIGGY, Kinniku Shōjo Tai, and Takashi Sorimachi.

-After 13 years, the label was revitalized under its new name, Mercury Tokyo, under the Universal Music and Brands (UM & Brands) division of Universal Music Japan.
-K-pop group Monsta X was the first artist or group signed under the newly relaunched label.
-As of 2022, the label, currently operating under UMJ's EMI Records division, has added K-pop groups Golden Child, Drippin, and Loona on its roster.
+After 13 years, the label was revitalized under its new name, Mercury Tokyo, under the Universal Music Group and Brands (UMG and Brands) division of Universal Music Japan.
+K-pop group Monsta X is the first artist or group signed under the newly relaunched label.
+As of 2022, the label, currently operating under UMJ's EMI Records division, has added K-pop groups Drippin, Golden Child, Loona, and STAYC on its roster.